rydmike/flex_color_scheme/README.md

 It is certainly getting tedious to do it this way by now, but since it was stated that we would not add any advanced state management solution or verbose inherited widget to these bundled examples.
 We are sticking to this way in this more complex example as well.
-Let at the same time be a good example of why and when a state management solution should really be considered.
+Let it at the same time be a good example of why and when a state management solution should really be considered.

 ```dart